 - Eddie Brock here isn’t the “traditional” version of Venom i.e. the vindictive, anti-thesis of Spider-Man.
 It’s the anti-hero version in later stories.

 - Speaking of Spidey, where the hell is he?
 Can there be a Venom story without Spidey?

-- There are several inexplicable plot leaps, the worst being Venom’s transformation into buddy and saviour.
+- There are several inexplicable plot leaps, the worst being Venom’s sudden transformation into buddy and saviour team.

 - Symbiote fight scenes are gooey and messy.
 (I personally thought they replicated the comic panels pretty well, though)

 In spite of these, I have to say I quite enjoyed Venom (2018 Film).
 It’s nowhere near being one of the best superhero movies I’ve ever watched, but it’s certainly more entertaining than, say, the weaker entries of the MCU?
 (Think Ironman 3 or Thor 2: The Dark World).

 Much of this is thanks to Tom Hardy, of course, who exudes just the right amount of ruffian and boyish charisma in practically every shot he’s in.
 Add to that is also the bromance, as in all that inane banter between Brock and the symbiote.
 While the latter didn’t much help the faltering story, they still provide enough light-hearted moments to distract me from the weakest bits.
 At least till the finale.

 Speaking of which, the climactic confrontation strongly reminded me of the curious relationship between Shinichi and Migi from Parasyte.
 Could it be that the writers were inspired by that manga classic during their conceptualization of the story?

 You know, I’m kinda convinced they were.
 Otherwise, why was the word “parasite” repeatedly emphasized in the last third of the movie?